-Before we returned to the bus Dan and I bought some ice cream and a sweet dessert that tasted like a thick custard and was topped with stewed plums.
+Before we returned to the bus, Dan and I bought some ice cream and a sweet dessert that tasted like a thick custard and was topped with stewed plums.
 We arrived back at the ship a little after 6.

-Back on the ship
+Back aboard the ship

 Then our Program Director Dewi gave the Daily Briefing, which is basically an overview of what to expect the following day.

-As dinner ended our ship began to drift downriver, which signaled the beginning of our cruise and the Bragi’s departure from Budapest.
+As dinner ended, our ship began to drift downriver.
+This signaled the beginning of our cruise and the Bragi’s departure from Budapest.
 We joined many other passengers on the Sun Deck to bid goodbye to the city and toasted our departure with a glass of Tokaj.

-Once Viking Bragi had drifted down to Gellert Hill Captain Oliver kicked the engines into gear and headed the ship back upriver.
+Once Viking Bragi had drifted down to Gellert Hill, Captain Oliver kicked the engines into gear and headed the ship back upriver.
 Liberty Monument waved goodbye with her palm from the top as she watched us go.